BBARLOCCO/apiTest/README.md

 ## CI/CD

-Project setted up to use Travis-ci and Heroku.
+Project has been setup to use Travis-ci and Heroku.
 Use https://brunos-crm-api-test.herokuapp.com/ for live api access